bpickard/enable-unfiltered-html-import/README.md

 # enable-unfiltered-html-import
-Allows unfiltered HTML to be imported into a WordPress site using the WP import/export function
+Plugin to allows unfiltered HTML to be imported into a WordPress site using the WP import/export function